 Review received from HW of Tewkesbury on 04/01/2023

 The Riding Options

 The Ranch is superb riding country.
 The going is easy, the horses run unshod on perfect sandy soil, and though the bushveld is thick in places, most of the countryside is open and flat and perfect for extended canters.
 Rocky koppies provide an ideal vantage point from which to appreciate the vastness of the Waterberg plateau.
 Swimming the horses in one of the many dams is an excellent way to cool down after a long morning ride.
 Leisurely viewing of the resident hippo family, either sunbathing in the winter sun or wallowing in the dam, has proved to be a popular interlude during a ride.
-You can also take a day ride to neighbouring ranch.
-Juan has a big reserve next to Horizon, it is only possible to cover around 30% in a day.
-As well as large quantities of game also on Horizon there is wildebeest, blesbok, ostrich and red hartebeest.
+One can also take a day ride to neighbouring ranch.; Juan has a big reserve next to Horizon and it it is only possible to cover around 30% in a day.
+As well as large quantities of game there are also wildebeest, blesbok, ostrich and red hartebeest on Horizon .
 Lunch is taken at Windsong Cottages.